CAC1014 : Tragedy, Comedy, History: The World of Greek Literature

 |Guided Independent Study||Independent study||14||1:00||14:00||10% of guided independent study|

 Teaching Rationale And Relationship

-Students develop skills in tackling these aspects for themselves by (i) preparing relevant tasks for group-work within selected lectures throughout the course, and participating in discussion at these sessions; (ii) preparing for the assessed assignment.
+Students develop skills in tackling these aspects for themselves by (i) preparing relevant tasks for group-work within lectures, seminars and workshops throughout the course, and participating in discussion at these sessions; (ii) preparing for the assessed assignment.

-Many lectures involve the class dividing into sub-groups to discuss the texts; for six sessions, the class will divide into smaller groups for more in-depth discussion and feedback on prepared aspects of the texts and on skills application.
+Many lectures involve the class dividing into sub-groups to discuss the texts; in seminars and workshops, the class will divide into smaller groups for more in-depth discussion and feedback on prepared aspects of the texts and on skills application.

 There is one extended 'drama in action' workshop session for the whole class, exploring visual and performance aspects of the texts.

 The format of resits will be determined by the Board of Examiners

 |Essay||1||M||20||Written assignment on text 1 (1000 words), due in the course of the semester|

 |Essay||1||M||80||2 part assignment on set texts 2 & 3.
 2,200 words|

 The assignment comprises 3 sections, each involving detailed analysis of a passage or passages from set texts.